solodev/cloud-documentation/src/infrastructure/deployments/Deployment Overview/index.md

 # Deployment Overview

-Manage your deployments by updating details, modifying permissions for members, or upgrading your deployment version.
+Manage the deployment by updating details, modifying permissions for members, or upgrading the deployment version.

 <img src="../../../images/deploymentoverview.jpg" alt="deploymentoverview" style="width: 100%; display: block"></a>